sharontherese/latin-mass-funeral/content/rite-of-marriage.md

 The _Rituale Romanum_ says, "Wherever other praiseworthy customs and ceremonies are used in the celebration of the sacrament of matrimony, it is fitting that they be retained." \[^2\] For as much as Catholicism prizes universal teachings and practices, she also prizes reverent local customs and traditions.

-Because of this, and because the marriage texts were not codified until fairly late, there is some variation when it comes to the specific words in the Rite of Marriage. \[^3\] Given that the Rite of Marriage was likely celebrated at least partly in the vernacular, and that until Trent, public wedding Masses were extremely uncommon, variation is even less surprising \[^4\].
+Because of this, and because the marriage texts were not codified until fairly late, there is some variation when it comes to the specific words in the Rite of Marriage. \[^3\]

 To quote a wiser source than me:

 > Matrimony has always been celebrated with greater leeway for adaptation than other Sacraments, largely on account of its pre-Christian history as a purely domestic and civil affair.
 For certain, Trent decreed that marriage is a Sacrament and that it must be celebrated in church, in the presence of a priest.
 But Trent also left room for local adaptation (“earnestly” so).
 The marriage formula contained in the _Missale Romanum_ of 1570 is so bare that the austerity, itself, almost implies that it was meant to be the bare minimum to which local customs would be added.
 Notably, the _Rituale Romanum_ was not published until 1614, nearly half a century after the _Missale Romanum_ of the same council had been promulgated.
 During those intervening years, all that was provided was a Mass formulary in the 1570 missal.
 Even after the publication of the _Rituale_, “one must doubt that it was ever intended to be used as it stood.”
-Evidence shows, in fact, that local customs continued to be used in the period before the _Rituale_ was published and even afterward, up until the late nineteenth century. \[^5\]
+Evidence shows, in fact, that local customs continued to be used in the period before the _Rituale_ was published and even afterward, up until the late nineteenth century. [^4]

 (Note for those confused about the Latin book titles, as I was: the _Rituale_ has the texts for celebrating rituals, sacraments, and other ceremonies; the _Missale_ has the texts for celebrating the Mass.)